BaobabHealthTrust/migration_imports/README.md

 		ruby full_procedure_setup.sh site_code

     Note: Site code in this case is the code for a particular site.
-Example is given below;
+Example is given below, and f not sure ask the helpdesk where to get the site code.

 		ruby full_procedure_setup.sh mpc